 Attractive Older Women: Our Obsession With Aging Well

-It is well established that women are expected to age a certain way.
-Entire industries have been built on the premise that women must maintain a certain degree of attraction as they age; facial creams, cellulite lotions, fat-removal procedures, and Botox all work to minimize the standard effects of aging to make women appear younger and, consequently, more attractive.
-The world's obsession with women aging is both well-known and well-documented.
-What is the purpose of this obsession?
+The world's obsession with women aging is well-known and well-documented.
+Entire industries have been built on the premise that women should maintain a certain degree of attraction as they age.
+Facial creams, cellulite lotions, fat-removal procedures, and Botox all work to minimize the standard effects of aging to make women appear younger and, consequently, more attractive.
+What is the reasoning behind this obsession?

-The term "attractive" is largely subjective, both when it pertains to women and when it pertains to men.
+The term "attractive" is largely subjective.
 There are the classic facial features that are considered attractive (symmetry typically designates this).
-A general idea of a body shape that is considered ideal (with the hourglass figure considered the most "perfect" of the female forms), but attraction itself is often linked to youth, rather than a distinct size, shape, or general appearance of one's features.
+There’s also a general idea of a body shape that is considered ideal, but attraction itself is often linked to youth, rather than a distinct size, shape, or general appearance of one's features.

-This interest in youth as a measure of attraction is not new; descriptors such as "rosy cheeks" have long been linked to feminine beauty, and pink cheeks are often associated with children.
+This interest in youth as a measure of attraction is not new; descriptors such as "rosy cheeks" – which are often associated with children – have long been linked to feminine beauty.
 Full lips, large eyes, and smooth skin are also often associated with attractiveness, and each of these traits is also linked to youth.
-As you age, your skin loses much of its plump appearance and grows both thinner and lower, and skin might begin to show wrinkles, pockmarks, and discolorations.
+As you age, your skin loses much of its plump appearance and grows both thin and saggy, and skin might begin to show wrinkles, pockmarks, and discolorations.
 These signs of aging are inversely related to attractiveness, suggesting that younger women are more attractive than their older counterparts.

 Even in relationships, age has been linked to a decrease in feelings of attraction.
 One study found that men consider their wives or partners less attractive as they age, and although love might not decrease with age, attraction and sexual interest often do.
 This means that, although men might not leave their wives as they age and still consider their love life strong and vital, they might allow their eyes to wander more to "make up for" the loss of attraction they experience for their wives.